Nayem7890/skillsphere/README.md

 Server(API) URL: <>

-SkillSphere is a full-stack online learning platform where instructors can share courses and learners can explore, filter, enroll, and manage their learning—built with React, Express, and MongoDB (native driver, no Mongoose).
+SkillSphere is a full-stack online learning platform where instructors can share courses and learners can explore, filter, enroll, and manage their learning—built with React, Express, and MongoDB (native driver).

 ✨ Features